databricks/terraform-provider-databricks/docs/guides/unity-catalog-azure.md

 - To use those advanced cluster features or languages like Python, Scala and R with Unity Catalog, one must choose **Single User** mode when launching the cluster.
 The cluster can only be used exclusively by a single user (by default the owner of the cluster); other users are not allowed to attach to the cluster.
 The below example will create a collection of single-user [databricks_cluster](../resources/cluster.md) for each user in a group managed through SCIM provisioning.
 Individual user will be able to restart their cluster, but not anyone else.
 Terraform's `for_each` meta-attribute will help us achieve this.

-First we use [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names, that belong to a group.
+First we use [databricks_group](../data-sources/group.md) and [databricks_user](../data-sources/user.md) data resources to get the list of user names that belong to a group.

 ```hcl
 data "databricks_group" "dev" {